Founders and Conveners

 Convener & Co-founder

 Nick Cherryman is a second year ESRC funded PhD student in the department of Sociology at the University of Warwick.
-They are also a drag performer, Ibi Profane.
+They are also drag performer Ibi Profane.
 Their work focuses on the disruptive nature of drag and the way it disrupts, destructs, and constructs gender.
-Currently their focus is on post-human and post-gendered drag performance.
+Currently their focus is on posthuman and post/non-gendered drag performance.
 They are interested in modern media portrayals of gender and queerness, and has a deep abiding love of both the work of Judith Butler and their Jack Russell, The Miadog (definitive article, like The Mona Lisa and q/d's unofficial mascot).
-In queer/disrupt they helps oversee the group’s activities and convenes alongside Hannah Ayres.
+In queer/disrupt they help oversee the group’s activities, executive produce the queer/disrupt podcast and convene alongside Hannah Ayres.

 James Whitfield is an MA student in the department of Sociology at the University of Warwick.
 His MA is being funded by the ESRC and so will his eventual PhD research which will commence in the academic year 2021/2022.
 James’ research focuses upon prisoner deaths, specifically in how the media frames the lives and issues of inmates.
 James’ work covers all prisoner representations with a strong focus on cases of transgender and BAME inmates.
 He is broadly interested in queer criminology, discrimination in the justice system, representations of imprisonment and social theory.
 As a committee member on queer/disrupt he assists with the running of the group and helps organise events.